 Name of Director Name of Other Issuer

-Linda Beal Kropz Plc i3 Energy Plc
+Linda Beal Kropz Plc Jadestone Limited

-Frannie Léautier Les Eaux Minérales D'Oulmes
+Frannie Léautier Les Eaux Minérales D'Oulmes CFAO Group

 Lisa Mitchell Pharos Energy Plc

 3. Orientation and Continuing Education

 Describe what steps, if any, the Board takes to orient new board members, and describe any measures the Board takes to provide continuing education for directors.